 Whether getting one to go or lingering over a second cup, on September 29th be sure to observe National Coffee Day!

 Ah, the perfect cup of java.
 According to an expert cupper (a professional coffee taster), there are four components of a perfect cup: aroma, body, acidity, and flavor.

 From the moment the average coffee lover opens a fresh bag of coffee beans, the aroma beckons, percolating the senses.
-Even those who don’t drink coffee tend to enjoy the fragrance a roasted bean casts.
+Even those who don’t drink coffee tend to enjoy the fragrance roasted beans cast.

-The region a coffee is grown determines its acidity.
+Where a coffee bean grows determines its acidity.
 The higher the elevation the coffee grows, the higher the quality and the acidity.
 These coffees are considered brighter, dryer, even sparkling by cuppers.

 When it comes down to it, coffee lovers cherish the flavor as well as the caffeinated boost this roasted bean gives morning or night, black or with cream and sugar.
 Hot or cold it provides enjoyment even when decaffeinated!